Hooters: Athletics and promotions

-Criticism
+Criticism and controversies

+Objectification

 Hooters has been criticized for objectifying women.

 The Orange County National Organization for Women (NOW), as well as three other California chapters, filed a complaint against Hooters with several district attorneys in 2010.
 They criticized Hooters for “having it both ways” and operating as a “legal bait and switch” by simultaneously advertising itself as a “family restaurant” and allowing minors, while defending itself against charges of sex discrimination by claiming that the restaurant is based on female sex appeal.
 The complaint called on authorities to either force Hooters to stop admitting children onto the premises or stop sex discrimination in its hiring practices.

 Several studies suggest that working at Hooters and other "breastaurants" takes a psychological toll on its employees, with higher levels of objectification being associated with lower job satisfaction, and higher levels of anxiety and eating disorders.

 However, others have argued that feminism is about having a choice and that being able to work as a woman in whichever industry the individual woman in question chooses along with the ability for women to make their own money is empowering.
 Hooters in response to such criticism have said the company regularly donates to charities that help promote women's entrepreneurship and often promote Hooters Girls to management positions.
 40% of Hooters restaurants managers are reportedly female.